Christmas Parenting Tips - Preparing your Child for a Stress-Free Visit with Santa Claus

 with the Big Guy in red!
 Check out

-1. Take your child to see Santa Claus at "off-peak" hours (such as a weekday mornings) when there is less stress of waiting in long lines.
+1. Take your child to see Santa Claus at "off-peak" hours (such as a weekday afternoons) when there is less stress of waiting in long lines.

 2. Be sure your child's nap time or meal time does not coincide with your visit.
 If the child is hungry or cranky this can intensify any reactions.

 3. Make a few passes by the Santa Claus area and wave to Santa and the elves as a "warm up" for the visit.
 Be excited and say things like, "There is Santa Claus!
 He is very nice!
 Mommy/Daddy likes Santa!
-He has a soft red suit, isn't it pretty?"
+He has a soft red suit!
+Isn't Santa's House pretty?"
 Watch your child's facial expressions to see when they give you the signal that they are comfortable with Santa from a distance.

 4. Make sure your child is not rushed or distracted.
 Children will sense any "Let's-hurry-up-and-get-this-over-with" emotions.
 Pick a time when YOU can enjoy the experience too and go at your child's pace!